-The world’s countries can be generally divided into net exporting and net importing countries, based on their balance of payments or net exports.
-This figure is calculated by adding the net total value of imported and exported goods, foreign interest and money transfers – known as the current account – to the total change in foreign and domestic property ownership – known as the financial account – to come up with a comprehensive figure.
+The world’s countries can generally be divided into net exporting and net importing countries, based on their balance of payments or net exports.
+This figure is calculated by adding the total net value of imported and exported goods, foreign interest and money transfers – known as the current account – to the total change in foreign and domestic property ownership – known as the financial account – to come up with a comprehensive figure.

 - Trade Deficits – Trade deficits occur when a country imports more products than it exports.
 For example, if the U.S. were to import $800 billion worth of goods and export only $200 billion worth of goods, there would be a $600 billion trade deficit.